mferrojr/github-filediff/README.md

 This application provides displaying pull request diffs for GitHub repositories.
 This is a project where I explore Swift artitectures, design patterns and frameworks.

-> **_CALLOUT:_**  Although this project includes CoreData, it is not currently used for local storage/caching.
-This application relies soles on network calls for data.
-This project will be transitioned to SwiftData at some point and CoreData implementations remain solely for reference.
+> **_CALLOUT:_**  This project includes CoreData, but it does not support local storage/caching.
+This application relies solely on network calls for data.
+CoreData implementations remains solely for reference until the implementation is converted to SwiftData.

+> **_CALLOUT:_**  Dark Mode is not fully supported until the UIKit logic is converted to SwiftUI.

 ## Artitecture
 ### Clean